|Enroll | Register | Get Transcripts | Email | Online Tools|

 Besides teaching she also worked and consulted for development agencies and non-governmental organizations.
 She has published more than a dozen articles in journals and magazines on sustainable economic development, social entrepreneurship, community banking, and renewable energy.

-Eduardo Torres has a MA from San Francisco State University in Economics and a Bachelor’s Degree from Saint Mary’s College in Business Administration and Economics.
-He is a full-time tenured Professor of Economics at Delta College and a former private banker.
+Eduardo Torres has an M.A. from San Francisco State University in Economics and a B.S. from Saint Mary’s College in both Business Administration and Economics.
+He is a full-time tenured Professor of Economics at Delta College.